 Marinating the chicken for two days was a lucky accident.
 The meat turned out juicier and flavorful.
 If you have the space in the fridge and of course the time, I recommend 48 hours of marination.
 Otherwise, one day is fine.
 Remember to turn the bag a few times so that all parts of the meat absorb the marinade.

 Do you smell Christmas already?
-This will put you in the mood most definitely.
+This will put you in the mood.
 Do let me know if this makes it to your Noche Buena table.

 - Embutido with Cheese